Census - Population by hours worked, travel to work, and unpaid activities by territorial authority (%) 2001, 2006, 2013

 Import & extraction details

-File as imported: Census: Meshblock Dataset - Individual Part 3b (absolute values) 2013
+File as imported: Census: Meshblock Dataset - Individual Part 3b (percentages) 2013

-From the dataset Census: Meshblock Dataset - Individual Part 3b (absolute values) 2013, this data was extracted:
+From the dataset Census: Meshblock Dataset - Individual Part 3b (percentages) 2013, this data was extracted:

 Dataset originally released on: